Anujkumar23/javascriptDailyPractise/object/notes.md

 # For..in loop
 In Object if we want to access all keys of object ,their exist a special form of loop for..in

+# method
+If we declare a function expression as property of object that is called the method of object. this refer to the current object. if we use this in any function without calling an object  it will give us undefined.
+If we call a function without an object it will give us undefined in strict mode and window object in non strict mode.